SukritJaiswal/sjaiswal.github.io/index.md

 ## About Me

-I am a physicist and a BS MS Graduate from the Indian Institute of Science Education and Research IISER located in Pune, India.
+I am a BS MS Graduate from the Indian Institute of Science Education and Research IISER located in Pune, India.
 As a physicist used to working in interdisciplinary teams, I'm a fast and motivated learner with strong analytical and communication skills.
 I use observational data as well as state-of-the-art numerical simulations to understand the connection between dynamics of systems and their variable properties.

 ## Research Interests